cncf/tag-env-sustainability/CONTRIBUTING/first-time-contributions.md

 ## Getting involved and contributing

-As a new contributor, you might find difficulties in understanding where to start.Don't worry!
-We got you.
+As a new contributor, you might find difficulties in understanding where to start.
+Don't worry!
+We are here to help you.

 In the interest of getting more new people involved, we have issues marked as[good-first-issues](https://github.com/cncf/wg-env-sustainability/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [help wanted](https://github.com/cncf/wg-env-sustainability/labels/help%20wanted).
 These are issues that have a smaller scope, and are great to start with.